 - burlap placemats

-- brown paper cut in rectangles with fall drawing going down one side
+- brown paper cut into rectangles with fall drawings going down one side

-Leave look great for a few hours but then they start to roll and get dry looking.
+Real fall leaves look great for a few hours, but then they start to roll and get dry-looking quickly.
 So cut them and bring them in just before you use them on your table!
 They should look pretty for the duration of your gathering.